mokimokheonpark/Puzzle-Bobble/README.md

 ## Features

+The project has the following features:

-- Classic gameplay experience with simple and colourful graphics
+- Classic gameplay experience with simple and colourful graphics.
 - Object-oriented design with modular components for easy maintenance and scalability.
 - Depth First Search (DFS) Algorithm for matching and popping bubbles.
 - Progressive difficulty level with the descending wall increasing the challenge.
 - Keyboard controls for easy gameplay.
 - Fully customizable codebase to add new features and extend the game.

-## Dependency
+## Dependencies

 This project requires the following dependency:

 - Pygame: A Python library for game development

 ## Installation

 To get started with the project, follow the steps below:

 - Clone the repository using the following command: git clone https://github.com/mokimokheonpark/Puzzle-Bobble.git
 - Install the Pygame library using the following command: pip install pygame